 This work can be helpful if you’ve had braces or a bridge that crosses the midline of your upper teeth.
 Dentists are not usually aware of the craniosacral rhythm, and braces and bridges can affect the alignment of your cranial bones.

 Other reasons to seek out this work include having experienced facial or head injuries, including concussions.
 Curiosity is another good reason to come in!

-I am running a special offer this summer: Come in for up to three 60-minute craniosacral therapy sessions and pay $70 each.
+I am running a special offer this summer: Come in for 60-minute craniosacral therapy sessions and pay $70 each.
 Just go to the home page and click the link to book your first appointment online.
 You’ll get an email confirmation, and you can opt for a text reminder the day before.